Happy Families (album)

-Happy Families is the debut studio album by the English synth-pop band Blancmange, released on 24 September 1982 by London Records.
+Happy Families is the debut studio album by the English synth-pop band Blancmange, released by London Records on 24 September 1982.
 It peaked at No. 30 on the UK Albums Chart, aided by the success of the album's third single, "Living on the Ceiling", released the following month, which became Blancmange's breakthrough hit, reaching No. 7 in the UK Singles Chart.
 A re-recorded version of the album, titled Happy Families Too..., was released in 2013.

+Composition

+"Waves" was written by Neil Arthur about his girlfriend.
+"God's Kitchen" describes the confusion Arthur's mother felt on sending the young Arthur to Sunday school at the same time her father was being killed.
+In contrast, Arthur told Melody Maker that "Feel Me" and "I've Seen the Word" had no important lyrical meaning – he had started to write "Feel Me" as a typical love song, and then changed it to being about robbing a person, putting your hands in their pockets, and then suddenly realising that you are attracted to them.

 Release

 Initial pressings of the album in 1982 contained the original version of "Waves" – on later pressings and on the subsequent CD issues this version was replaced by the 7" single version, which had been remixed by Denis Weinrich and the band's manager John Owen Williams, and included re-recorded vocals and a string section arranged by Linton Naiff.
 The original version remained unavailable on any format until its inclusion on the 2012 compilation album The Very Best of Blancmange.
 The Canadian release of the album had a slightly rearranged running order and included a special mix of the song "Blind Vision", released as a single in May 1983 and which appeared on the group's second studio album Mange Tout in the UK in 1984.

 In 2008 Edsel Records reissued Happy Families as a remastered and expanded version titled Happy Families...
 Plus.
 This version of the album added six bonus tracks to the original ten-track album: the extended versions of the singles "God's Kitchen", "Feel Me" and "Living on the Ceiling"; two instrumental mixes of "Feel Me"; and the instrumental track "Business Steps" (originally the B-side of "Waves").
 However, Happy Families...
 Plus featured the 7" single versions of not just "Waves" but also "Living on the Ceiling", rather than the original album versions.